alanesq/esp32cam-demo/README.md

 This looks like it may contain useful info. on another way of getting RGB data from the camera: https://eloquentarduino.github.io/2020/01/image-recognition-with-esp32-and-arduino/

-These modules require a good 5volt power supply.
-I find it best to put a good sized smoothing capacitor across the 5volts.
+These modules require a good power supply.
+I find it best to put a good sized smoothing capacitor across the supply as the wifi especially can put lots of spikes on the line.
-If you get strange error messages, random reboots, wifi dropping etc. first thing to do is make sure it is not a power problem.
+If you get strange error messages, random reboots, wifi dropping out etc. first thing to do is make sure it is not just a power problem.

 BTW - You may like to have a look at the security camera sketch I have created as this has lots more going on including FTP, email, OTA updates https://github.com/alanesq/CameraWifiMotion

-In the Misc folder there is a version of the sketch which includes NTP (Real time) support

 I have heard reports of these modules getting very warm when in use although I have not experienced this myself, I suspect it may be when streaming video for long periods?
 May be worth bearing in mind.